cryptedx/copilot-orchestra/README.md

 ## Optional: MCP Elicitation Setup

 By default, the Conductor agent will pause and wait for you to start a new chat session at critical points (plan approval, phase commits).
-You can optionally enable **MCP elicitation** for a seamless, single-session workflow.
+You can optionally enable **MCP Elicitation** for a seamless, single-session workflow.

 ### Benefits of MCP Elicitation